TeslaNeuro/AuraML/README.md

 Develop a modular and scalable architecture for integrating machine learning with environmental control systems.

-Ensure compatibility with a wide range of sensors and devices.
+Ensure systems integration with a wide range of sensors and devices required for implementation.

 Provide a framework that supports real-time decision-making and adaptability.